alvhix/forwarder-app/README.md

      crontab -e
      ```

-   - Put this at the bottom of the file, replacing my_container by the name of your container and save it
+   - Put this at the bottom of the file and save it

      ```
-     0 0 * * 0 /usr/bin/docker restart my_container
+     0 0 * * 0 /usr/bin/docker restart forwader-app
      ```

    This will make your docker container restart at 00:00 on every Sunday.
 For more info, you can check this [page](https://crontab.guru/).